KLPJOA002/UCT_AtlasScientific_RaspberryPi3B_Logger/README.md

 In order to change the I2C address of the DO board, the following procedure needs to be taken:
 1. Connect one of the DO circuits to the i4 carrier board
-2. Connect a configured Raspberry pi board to the relavent VCC, GND, SDA and SCL pins (How this connection is explained later).
+2. Connect a configured Raspberry pi board to the relavent VCC, GND, SDA and SCL pins (This is explained in the Pi setup section).
-3. Through the terminal interface located in the same directory as the included AtlasI2C.py and i2c.py files, run the following command:
+3. Through a terminal interface located in the same directory as the included AtlasI2C.py and i2c.py files, run the following command:
 'sudo python i2c.py'
 4. If the boards are connected correctly, text inteface listing commands should apear on the terminal.
 5. Enter the command '97: I2C,98' This instructs the circuit to change its I2C address to 98 or 0x62 to prevent clashing with the second circuit.
 (The programmed address 98 can b altered to any other address that does not conflict with connected devices, however the accompanying AutomatedLogger.py code needs to be altered to use this address.
 By default the logger code uses the addresses 97, 98 for the two DO sensors and 102, 103 for the two RTD sensors)